AndreiCal/Gluwa-API-Documentation/source/index.html.md

 }
 ```
-> Cannot initiate micro deposit due to invalid state of the funding source (403)
+> 403 Forbidden: Cannot initiate micro deposit due to invalid state of the funding source

 ```json
 {